maxgrossenbacher/nlp_yelp_reviews/README.md

 |----------|:------:|--------:|
 | starsrev < 3 |  starsrev = 3 | starsrev > 3|

-- **RestaurantsPriceRange2***: price rating of a restaurant (1-4) commonly seen as ($, $$, $$$, $$$$)
+- **RestaurantsPriceRange2**: price rating of a restaurant (1-4) commonly seen as ($, $$, $$$, $$$$)

 ## Part 1:
 #### Building NLP Pipeline:
-Using the most reviewed business in the yelp dataset, I was able to build my NlpTopicAnalysis class.
-This class is designed to take a pandas DataFrame and create Textacy corpus of Spacy documents.
-NlpTopicAnalysis makes it is easy to remove stop words and run tokenization, lemmatization and vectorizing operations to prepare nlp data for analysis.
+NlpTopicAnalysis is designed to take a pandas DataFrame of free text and create Textacy corpus of Spacy documents.
+Using Spacy, NlpTopicAnalysis makes it is easy to remove stop words and run tokenization, lemmatization and vectorizing operations to prepare NLP data for analysis.

 ## Part 2:
 #### Keyword Detection of reviews: